Superannuation in Australia: History

 The compulsory employer contributions were branded "Superannuation Guarantee" (SG) contributions.

-The Keating Labor Government had also intended for there to be a compulsory employee contribution beginning in 1997-98, with employee contributions beginning at 1%, then rising to 2% in 1998-99 and reaching 3% in 1999-2000.
-However this planned compulsory 3% employee contribution was cancelled by the Howard Liberal Government when it took office in 1996.
+The Keating Labor government had also intended for a compulsory employee contribution beginning in 1997-98, with employee contributions beginning at 1%, then rising to 2% in 1998-99 and reaching 3% in 1999-2000.
+However this planned compulsory 3% employee contribution was cancelled by the Howard Liberal government when it took office in 1996.
 The employer SG contribution was allowed to continue to rise to 9%, which it did in 2002-03.
-The Howard Government also limited employer SG contributions from 1 July 2002 to an employee's ordinary time earnings (OTE), which includes wages and salaries, as well as bonuses, commissions, shift loading and casual loadings, but does not include overtime paid.
+The Howard government also limited employer SG contributions from 1 July 2002 to an employee's ordinary time earnings (OTE), which includes wages and salaries, as well as bonuses, commissions, shift loading and casual loadings, but does not include overtime.